Addiction | 6 min read

 Other symptoms of addiction include sudden weight loss and weight gain, drops in productivity, difficulties keeping up at work or school when you didn’t have problems before, and more.
 However, if the symptoms we’ve already listed sound familiar, you may be dealing with an addiction.

 There’s no shame in admitting you’re dealing with an addiction.
-There is help for you, and you deserve to be supported and helped through recovery.
+There is help available for you, and you deserve to be supported and assisted throughout your recovery.

 The first step to getting help for an addiction to Xanax/alcohol is admitting that what you’re dealing with is an addiction.